 Rubbing shoulders with the lavish hotels are the casinos that first earned Las Vegas its fame, drawing in a mix of casual gamblers and daring high rollers.
 Many holidaymakers drop by for a cheeky flutter in the gambling capital of the world, but don’t get carried away – remember the house always wins!

-For all its casinos and nightclubs, Las Vegas is also a surprisingly family-friendly destination.
+For all its casinos and nightclubs, Las Vegas holidays are surprisingly family-friendly.
 Many of the hotels feature attractions and performances intended for children, and kids will love entrancing shows by the likes of Cirque du Soleil, the Blue Man Group and magicians Penn & Teller.

 Things to Do